-The Authority's revenues primarily consist of income received from the City of Atlanta for debt service payments related to certain bond issuances (74%).
-Compared to the prior fiscal year, this was an increase of \$92,585 due to the increased debt service requirements the City is required to fund.
-The Authority's expenses primarily consist of the following items: interest expense which decreased approximately \$364,000 as a result of the decreased debt service requirements and redevelopment expenses which decreased \$100,161.
-The AURA issued bonds for redevelopment purposes in 2010 and has now used most of those proceeds on programs thus causing the reduction in redevelopment expenses.
+The Authority's revenues primarily consist of income received from the City of Atlanta for the \$25 million bond issuance and debt service payments related to certain bond issuances (96%) and parking garage income (2%).
+Compared to the prior fiscal year, income received from the City of Atlanta for bond issuance and debt service payments related to certain bond issuances rose by 4245%, while parking garage income fell by 23%.
+Total revenues rose by 1818%.
+The Authority's expenses primarily consist of the following items: interest expense which increased by \$284,658 as a result of the increased debt service requirements and general and administrative expenses which increased \$470,537.